-I just knew that I would one day be able to use these to make something useful!
-So with my head held high, I scraped off the leftover food, wiped them clean and stacked them high to proudly take home.
+I just knew that I would one day be able to use them to make something useful!
+So with my head held high, I scraped off the leftover food, wiped them clean and stacked them to proudly take home.

 We were immediately pleased with what we received in the package: there was so much vinyl, in different sizes and the colours were lovely and inspiring.
 After much brainstorming, Jane remembered those wooden platters I scored and the idea of a serving tray was hatched.

 - Wooden serving tray

 - Sheets of Adhesive Vinyl.
 We used Expressions Vinyl Oracal 631 Removable Indoor Vinyl Sheets in White, Gentian, Geyser Blue, Turquoise Blue, Powder Blue and Teal

 - Acrylic craft paint (white) and paint brush

 - Drill with ⅜” drill bit

 How to Make a Faux Mosaic Tile Serving Tray using Vinyl